 You see four paintings in the gallery at the head of the table

-This is Rildning, the colonial knight who later turned against the Brintilian Empire, joined the native Gallerlanders, and founded the Order of the Candlestone.
+This was the colonial knight who later turned against the Brintilian Empire, joined the native Gallerlanders, and founded the Order of the Candlestone.

 Master Arasemis has pointed out that no one knows exactly what he looked like, and he certainly was not considered by the Church to be a saint—rather a heretic.
 But this is the oldest painting of him, completed well after his lifetime by a member of Candlestone.

-You find the stylized method of the old artist interesting, and you once remarked on Rildning’s golden armor.
-But Arasemis corrected you, noting that Rildning’s son, Enildir, wrote that he wore elinderum, an alloy of electrum and cinder, trimmed with moonwood from the cave willows.
-But Rildning’s elinderum armor was actually confiscated by Marshal Hilsingor.
+You once asked why the painting depicted Rildning without his golden armor.
+Arasemis corrected you, noting that Rildning’s son, Enildir, wrote that he wore elinderum, an alloy of electrum and cinder, trimmed with moonwood from the cave willows.
+Not gold.
+In any case, Rildning didn’t wear the elinderum armor for long, and it was actually confiscated by Marshal Hilsingor.
 You know that Arasemis is obsessed with details like this.

-This is Enildir, the son of Rildning and Eniri.
+You like this stylized depiction of Enildir, son of Rildning and Eniri.
 Master Arasemis said Enildir was trained by his mother and Rildning’s companions as soon as he could walk.
 He became a skilled and creative warrior, continuing the work of Candlestone as the 2nd generation.

 Later, Enildir cobbled together the stories from Rildning’s companions to write the definitive histories of his father, the tribal defense against the Brintilian Empire, tribal politics, and the origins of Candlestone.
 Arasemis described Enildir as the most important Candlestone historian, but also a brave leader in his own right.

-This is Woramiri, daughter of Enildir, and Rildning’s granddaughter, and the 3rd generation of Candlestone.
+This was the daughter of Enildir, and Rildning’s granddaughter, and the 3rd generation of Candlestone.
 You recall that she did much to expand Candlestone beyond the initial group of Rilding’s companions and their children.
 Her daughter, Enthiri, continued her expansion, including assisting the Arukan Rebellion back in the Old World.